Basic Monitor Calibration & PhotoShop Colour/Color Settings

 Images

-calibration is reasonably accurate as you have visible proof that your monitor
+matching' calibration is reasonably accurate as you have visible proof

 imperfections that the eye can not see.
 The software supplied allows for